RM503/Regen_analytics_app/README.md

 # Regen Organics analytics app
 ## What is this app for?
-This is an analytics app designed by [DataKind](https://www.datakind.org/) for [Regen Organics](https://www.regenorganics.co/), serving two primary purposes:
+This is an analytics app designed by volunteers at [DataKind](https://www.datakind.org/) for [Regen Organics](https://www.regenorganics.co/), serving two primary purposes:

 * Generate key statistics related to planting cycles and crop growth using vegetation indices (NDVI and NDMI) with the help of Google Earth Engine (GEE) backend
 * Serve as an analytics dashboard containing data and visualizations from initial market data, pre-existing analyses and trained models.
-The app also includes functionalities for inserting newly queried farm polygons for analyses (only for authenticated users).
+The app also includes functionalities for inserting newly queried farm polygons for analyses and visualizations (only available for authenticated users).

-The design and functionality of this app relies heavily on the workflow carried out during the research phases of the project - which includes data generation, visualization, ETL and ML model training.
+The design and functionality of this app relies heavily on the workflow carried out during the research phases of the project - which included extensive planning, data generation, visualization, ETL and ML model training.
 The codebase can be accessed through the following link:

 https://github.com/RM503/DataKind_Geospatial/